LouisOuellet/php-port-scanner/README.md

 # PHP Port scanner
 This repository contains a PHP application that allows users to scan ports of an IP.
+It can also be used to ping a host using port 0 as demonstrated in the usage section.

 ## Changelog
+ * [2020-10-05] => Scanner Class created
- * [2020-10-05] => Renamed debug mode to reporting mode.
-Kept the same switch (-v)
+ * [2020-10-05] => repository created

 ## Requirements
- * Web server with PHP support
+ * Web server with PHP support (WinNT or UNIX)

 ## Installation